 Maps out specific evacuation procedures within the school disaster plan.

-Provides guidance for emergency response to a variety of potential hazards and incidents, including "duck and cover" procedures following an earthquake.
+Provides guidance for emergency response to a variety of potential hazards and incidents, including: fire evacuation, wildfire response, and "duck and cover" procedures following an earthquake.

 Identifies emergency response training and exercise opportunities for students and staff.